The Peru Table logo — a colonial portal framing a set tableTHE PERU TABLE / Lima

 Fed like family.

 "I spent years drawing buildings.
-Now I use them as the menu — every facade in Barranco tells you what its kitchen once cooked."
+Now I use them as the menu — every balcony on the Jirón tells you what its kitchen once cooked."

-[Bio da arquiteta — 3 linhas: formação, anos em Lima, por que criou o tour.]
-Born and based in Lima, [NOME] is a licensed architect who traded the drafting table for The Peru Table — same eye for detail, better snacks.
+Born and raised in Lima, Paola is an architect who traded the drafting table for The Peru Table — same eye for detail, better snacks.
+Marco, her partner in crime, keeps the table running.

 — Your hosts: an architect & her partner in crime